Product marketing solves the “Field of Dreams” issue for B2B companies.

 For more tips on crafting an attention-grabbing resume summary, check out our guide Resume Summary: How-To Guide (30+ Examples You Need To See).
 If you’re looking to craft a compelling resume objective instead, read our writing tips at 10 Resume Objective Examples You Need to Steal (How-to-Guide).

-Product marketing manager resume experience: The best way to frame it
+Product marketing manager resume experience: the best way to frame it

 To get people to buy a product, you have to create trust in the consumer.